FUNDAMENTALS OF COMPUTER SCIENCE III

 Lab Activities

 The purpose of the lab is to implement, test and analyze data structures and algorithms introduced during the lecture.
 During the lab hour you will complete structured hands-on activities on the computer.
-Some of the labs have a "pre-lab" activity to be completed before arriving at the lab.
-The assignments are designed to be completed during the allotted lab time, but you may occasionally find you need more time to complete them, in which case you may finish the activity outside of class time at home or in some other lab.
+Frequently the activities will require more than the allotted lab time and you must finish the activity outside of class time at home or in some other lab.

 Exams

-There will be a midterm examination and a comprehensive final examination.
-The midterm exam has two parts.
-The written part (closed book) takes place during lecture hour; the practical part (on the computer, usually open book) takes place during the lab hour.
-If your cumulative score in the course before the final exam is so low that earning 100% on the final would not enable you to pass, you are not elegible to take the final.
+If your cumulative score in the course before the final exam is so low that earning 100% on the final would not enable you to pass, you are not eligible to take the final.

-The department has a 1st year cumulative assessment that takes place during the last scheduled lab meeting.
+The department has a 1st year cumulative assessment that takes place during the last week of class.
 This is a test of everything you've learned during the first year CSc courses.
-It counts for only a tiny part of your grade but may help you to identify any areas of weakness you want to work on.
+It counts the same as a lab but may help you to identify any areas of weakness you want to work on.

 Extra Credit